development

 GTFS in Routing App Development

 When building a transit routing app for iOS, GTFS data provides the foundation for calculating directions.
-Your app ingests schedule and stop data from one or more transit agencies, then uses that information to generate trip plans.
-If your app integrates with Apple Maps through a routing app coverage file, the coverage area you define should match the regions where your GTFS data provides reliable service information.
-Keeping feeds up to date is critical because stale schedule data leads to inaccurate directions and poor user experience.
+Your app ingests schedule and stop data from one or more agencies, then generates trip plans from that information.
+If your app integrates with Apple Maps through a routing app coverage file, the coverage area should match the regions where your feed provides reliable service data.
+Keeping feeds current is critical because stale schedules lead to inaccurate directions and frustrated users.